dtt101/ym_postcodes/README.md

 ## Credits

-Thanks to the ideal-postcodes team for providing http://www.postcodes.io and to the authors of https://github.com/ideal-postcodes/ideal-postcodes-ruby which inspired this gem.
+Thanks to the ideal-postcodes.co.uk team for providing http://www.postcodes.io and to the authors of https://github.com/ideal-postcodes/ideal-postcodes-ruby which inspired this gem.